Ayaan-P/sociallinks/backend/backend_api.md

 ### Interactions

 *   **POST /interactions**
-    *   Description: Creates a new interaction log for a relationship.
+    *   Description: Creates a new interaction log for a relationship and processes it with AI to provide insights.
     *   Request Body (JSON):
         ```json
         {